Whether you are producing CD's, cassettes, vinyl records or

 Secondly, mastering is a much different job from engineering, and really requires a different thought process.
 It is not the kind of thing that someone can just switch gears from engineering, put on a different hat, and suddenly be a mastering engineer.
 The difference is, a mastering engineer approaches the mix from a perspective which focuses on the balance of the entire frequency spectrum rather than the balance of individual instruments or voices.
 Usually, the best mastering engineers are dedicated to mastering only.

 Thirdly, you definitely do not want your music mastered in the same room on the same monitors with which it was mixed.
 If you research the recording process of most major albums, you will find they were most often tracked by one engineer, mixed by another in a different studio, and mastered by a third in yet a different location.
 This way, the project does not get myopic in that one person is not dictating the sound, and it is being listened to in different acoustic environments, and a different board and eq are affecting the sound in the mixdown than was used during tracking.
 If the first room is not accurate in one frequency range during tracking, then that is not being compounded by mixing in the same environment.
 The tracking engineer did his best job in getting the tracks recorded, the mixing engineer had a totally fresh start in a different room on different monitors, and the mastering engineer gives it the final sweetening necessary to put it over the edge from a good sounding album to a great one.
 Of course, most grassroots projects canŐt afford the luxury of multiple engineers and studios during the recording process, but at least the final step of mastering is reachable.
 It is surprisingly affordable to have your project professionally mastered.
-Click Here for Digital Editing Services' rate page.
+Click Here for the DES rate page.

 The worst situation is when the studio has a little side room set up for "mastering".
 Often these are not properly designed rooms at all, and usually are not large enough for bass frequencies to develop properly in order to make critical bass eq decisions.
 And to compound the problem, they will often use budget-priced workstations with shoddy plug-ins for the mastering, editing and assembly, which will destroy the sonic integrity of your project.